losizm/scamper/README.md

 ### Parsing Body

 When handling an incoming message, use an appropriate `BodyParser` to parse the message body.
-There are factory methods available in the `BodyParser` object, such as one used for creating a text body parser.
+There are factory methods available, such as one used for creating a text body parser.

 ```scala
 import scamper.{ BodyParser, HttpMessage }